 - Managers will document this conversation in Peoplesoft.

 Between now and the end of the summer, managers should set aside some time to have one-on-one conversations with each of their employees about their work over the past year.
 What worked?
 What could be improved?
 How can staff members develop in their current role and in their career?
-What kinds of things do they want to accomplish in FY21?
+What kinds of things do they want to accomplish over the next year?

-As in FY19, the performance management process, including goal setting and annual reviews, will be documented in PeopleSoft.
+As in previous years, the performance management process, including goal setting and annual reviews, will be documented in PeopleSoft.
 To access performance management materials in PeopleSoft:

 - For staff access: From the PeopleSoft dashboard, click on the My Performance tile, and then select "Annual Review."
 Click on the different tabs--Instructions, Priorities, Ongoing Conversation, Summary, Competencies, and Feedback--to familiarize yourself with the available options.
 Enter your FY20 goals in to the Priorities tab.